Director and Principal Investigator

 Undergraduate Students

-Lillian Fu is a second-year undergraduate student studying Human Development in Context and Psychology.
-She is interested in how honest conversations and empathy can enhance individuals’ satisfaction in close relationships as well as their overall wellbeing.
+Lillian Fu is a fourth-year undergraduate student studying Human Development in Context and Psychology.
+She is interested in how honest conversations and empathy can enhance individuals’ satisfaction in close relationships as well as their overall well-being.
 Outside of the lab, Lillian enjoys reading, running, going on walks with friends, and playing the flute in band and orchestra.